-The work to develop projects under the new MS4 permit is progressing, and numerous stream restoration projects have received funding.
-In addition, the newly adopted Green Network Plan identifies stream corridors as Nature Corridors for protection and enhancement.
+- The work to develop projects under the new MS4 permit is progressing, and numerous stream restoration projects are being constructed or will be constructed soon.
+In addition, the Green Network Plan identifies stream corridors as Nature Corridors for protection and enhancement. - The Office of Emergency Management (OEM), along with other city agencies, are pursuing grants for mitigation in various flood-prone areas in the City.